DO I HAVE A COMMERCIAL LAWSUIT?

 As a California business owner, it’s vital to nix legal complications as promptly and efficiently as possible.
 In doing so, you can not only save your company invaluable time and resources but also keep your focus where it should be — on growing your business.

-To help you in this mission, you’ll need a legal adviser you can rely on.
-One with extensive experience in commercial law, business litigation, and alternative dispute resolution.
+To help you in this mission, you’ll need a legal representative you can rely on.
+One with extensive experience in business litigation, corporate litigation, and alternative dispute resolution.
 That way, whenever questions like these arise, you’ll know exactly who to call for answers:

 Based in San Francisco, California, attorney David H. Schwartz has more than 45 years of experience representing businesses and corporations through a wide array of commercial disputes.
 If you’re concerned that an issue affecting your business may escalate into a dispute or lawsuit, don’t wait to reach out and set up a consultation with Mr. Schwartz.